 \item \emph{Other notation}.
 Bold symbols such as $\bx$ and $ \ba$ will typically denote vectors.
 Write $\e_d=(1,\dots,1)\in\R^d$, $\z_d=(0,\dots,0)\in\R^d$, $\I_d=\{\bx\in\R^d\mid x_1=\dots=x_d\}=\R\e_d$, and $\I_d^+=\{\bx\in\R^d\mid x_1=\dots=x_d\geq 0\}=\R_+\e_d$.
 When the dimension $d$ is clear, we may omit the subscript $d$ and write $\e,\z,\I,\I^+$ instead.
 We let $\Leb$ denote the Lebesgue measure on $[0,1]$.
 Denote the Euclidean norm by $\n{\cdot}$. \end{enumerate}

-\paragraph{Outline of the paper.} The rest of this paper is organized as follows.
+\textbf{Outline of the paper.} The rest of this paper is organized as follows.
 Section~\ref{sec:prelim} provides the necessary mathematical background regarding convex order and simultaneous optimal transport.
-We then collect a few straightforward relations between the existences of p-values and e-values in Section~\ref{sec:general}, and further reduce our main problems to the case where $\P$ and $\Q$ are finite.
 The easier case with a simple alternative ($|\Q|=1$) will be solved first in Section~\ref{sec:simple alt}.
-Under suitable conditions, we solve the maximization problem of the e-power in Section~\ref{sec:e} and illustrate the SHINE construction for finding a powerful e-variable in Section~\ref{sec:alg} for a simple alternative, thus answering \textbf{Q5}.
-We answer \textbf{Q1}-\textbf{Q4} in full in Section~\ref{sec:composite alt}, where we deal with a general composite (and even infinite) alternative $\Q$.
-Finally, an application to composite test (super)martingales related to \textbf{Q6} will be discussed in Section~\ref{sec:testmartingale}, followed by a summary in Section~\ref{sec:summary}.
-Appendix~\ref{appendix} contains a few technical results that are used in our proofs.
+Under suitable conditions, we solve the maximization problem of the e-power in Section~\ref{sec:e} and illustrate the SHINE construction for finding a powerful e-variable in Section~\ref{sec:alg} for a simple alternative, thus answering \textbf{(Q-power)}.
+We answer \textbf{(Q-exact-p)}, \textbf{(Q-exact-e)}, \textbf{(Q-general-p)} and \textbf{(Q-general-e)} in full in Section~\ref{sec:composite alt}, where we deal with a general composite (and even infinite) alternative $\Q$.
+Finally, an application to composite test (super)martingales related to \textbf{(Q-martingale)} will be discussed in Section~\ref{sec:testmartingale}, followed by a summary in Section~\ref{sec:summary}.
+Appendix \ref{sec:general} contains a few general results on the existence of p/e-values, followed by proofs of our main results in Appendices~\ref{App:B}-\ref{app:sec6proof}.
+Appendix \ref{appendix} contains a few technical results that are used in our proofs.